Deskreen/deskreen-website-locales/README.md

 ### [make sure you are following these guides when editing a `translation.json` file](#notes-on-edit)

-When you've finished editing files, you can send me a Google Drive link to these files for translations of Deskreen App or Website, or attach them to email.
+When you've finished editing files, you can send me a Google Drive link to these files for translations of Deskreen Website, or attach them to email.
 Send your email with files here: pavlobu@gmail.com Thank you very much!